CrackingShells/Hatch-Validator/docs/articles/devs/architecture/ChainOfResponsibilityPattern.md

 ### Factory Pattern Integration

-All component types use identical factory patterns for chain construction:
+All component types use identical factory patterns for chain construction (replace `ComponentFactory` and `ComponentBase` with the actual factory and base class names for each component type)

 ```python
 # Universal factory pattern used by all three component types